selfcustody/krux/docs/getting-started/usage/navigating-the-main-menu.en.md

 <img src="../../../img/maixpy_m5stickv/wallet-descriptor-tr-minis-2-250.png" style="width: 13%;">
 <img src="../../../img/maixpy_m5stickv/wallet-descriptor-tr-minis-3-250.png" style="width: 13%;">

-**Miniscript Descriptors** will present an indented view for the miniscript after keys are shown.
-For Taproot, Krux checks whether an internal key is used, and if that key is "provably unspendable" – meaning funds can only be moved via Tap tree scripts – internal key is displayed in a distinct disabled color.
+**Miniscript Descriptors** present an indented view of the miniscript after the keys.
+When Taproot is used, Krux checks if the internal key is "provably unspendable", meaning funds can only be moved via Tap tree scripts, in which case the internal key is displayed in a distinct, disabled color.

-If you access the "Wallet Descriptor" option again after loading your wallet, you will see the wallet's name, fingerprints, and the abbreviated XPUBs of all cosigners, along with a QR code containing the exact data that was initially loaded.
-If an SD card is inserted, you can save the descriptor to it for later use without the assistance of a coordinator.
-Additionally, if you have a thermal printer attached, you can print this QR code.
+Re-access the "Wallet Descriptor" option after loading your wallet to view its name and a QR code containing the originally loaded data.
+If an SD card is inserted, you can save the descriptor for future use without a coordinator's assistance.
+Additionally, if a thermal printer is attached, you can print the QR code.

 Krux also allows you to verify a descriptor's receive and change addresses without the need to load private keys.
 Simply turn on your Krux, access "Tools" -> "Descriptor Addresses," and load a trusted descriptor from a QR code or SD card.